 If you look closely, you can see the boat pulling up to the dock.
 Almost like a scene from a scary movie…

 Real Girl Review Safety Tip

-In all seriousness, we left a note in our car with his information, the date, and time before we left.
-Good safety measure, regardless of your gender.
+In all seriousness, we left a note in our car with his information, the date, and the time before we left.
+Good safety measures, regardless of your gender.
 Even more so for females, especially at such an early hour with no one around.
 We ended up being safe, but you never know.

 Fishing in Rangeley Lake